Stephen Platten: Early life and education

-Platten was educated at the Stationers' Company's School.
-He has a Bachelor of Education (BEd) degree from the Institute of Education and a Postgraduate Diploma (PGDip) in Theology from Cuddesdon College.
-He was awarded a Bachelor of Divinity (BD) degree at Trinity College, Oxford.
-He is also an honorary Doctor of Letters (Hon DLitt) and was awarded an Hon.
+Platten was educated at the Stationers' Company's School, later graduating with a Bachelor of Education (BEd) degree from the Institute of Education and a Postgraduate Diploma (PGDip) in Theology from Cuddesdon College.
+He then pursued further religious studies at Trinity College, Oxford, receiving a Bachelor of Divinity (BD) degree.

+Bishop Platten was awarded an Honorary Doctorate of Letters (Hon DLitt) from UEA in 2003 and an Hon.
 DUniv from the University of Huddersfield in 2012.

 Ordained ministry

-Platten was made deacon in 1975 and ordained priest in 1976 in the Diocese of Oxford.
-His ministry positions include being a residentiary canon at Portsmouth Cathedral and the Diocese of Portsmouth's Director of Ordinands (1983–1990), Archbishop of Canterbury's Secretary for Ecumenical Affairs (1990–1995).
-He is a member of the Third Order of Saint Francis (TSSF), and served as the Minister Provincial of its European Province from 1991 to 1996.
+Platten was ordained a deacon in 1975 and entered the priesthood in 1976 in the diocese of Oxford.
+He served as a Canon Residentiary of Portsmouth Cathedral and the diocese of Portsmouth's Director of Ordinands (1983–1990), then the Archbishop of Canterbury's Secretary for Ecumenical Affairs (1990–1995).
+A member of the Third Order of Saint Francis (TSSF), he served as the Minister Provincial of its European Province from 1991 to 1996.

-Between 1990 and 1995, Platten was Guestmaster of The Nikaean Club, a Lambeth Palace dining club with a focus on the ecumenical hospitality of the Archbishop of Canterbury.
+Between 1990 and 1995, Platten was Guestmaster of the Nikaean Club, a Lambeth Palace dining club with a focus on ecumenical hospitality by the Archbishop of Canterbury.

-Platten was admitted to sit in the House of Lords as one of the Lords Spiritual on 22 June 2009.
+Platten was introduced to the House of Lords on 22 June 2009, where he sat with fellow bishops as a Lord Spiritual.

-It was announced on 3 November 2013 that the Diocese of Wakefield, and therefore the post of Bishop of Wakefield, would be dissolved on 20 April 2014.
-In July 2014, he became Rector of St Michael's, Cornhill in the City of London and an honorary assistant bishop in the Diocese of London.
-He stepped down as rector in 2016, retiring elsewhere in the diocese and remaining assistant bishop in London, Southwark and Newcastle.
+On 3 November 2013 it was announced that the diocese of Wakefield, and therefore the episcopal see of Wakefield, would be dissolved on 20 April 2014.
+Then in July 2014, Bishop Platten was appointed Rector of St Michael's, Cornhill, London, as well as an Honorary Assistant Bishop in the Diocese of London.
+He stepped down from this rectory in 2016, retiring to live in Northumberland, and continues to serve as an Assistant Bishop in the dioceses of London, Southwark and Newcastle.

-Ministry in Retirement
+Ministry in retirement

-Between 2013 and 2020, Platten was Chairman of the Council of Hymns Ancient and Modern, Ltd.

-In late 2020 he was elected Master of the Worshipful Company of Stationers & Newspaper Makers.
+Between 2013 and 2020, Platten was Chairman of the Council of Hymns Ancient and Modern, Ltd, before serving as Master of the Worshipful Company of Stationers & Newspaper Makers for 2020/21.
+He was elected a Fellow of the Society of Antiquaries in 2020.

 Views

 Platten supports the ordination of women as priests and bishops.

 On 11 February 2017, he was one of fourteen retired bishops to sign an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the Church's canons or practices around sexuality.
-By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.
+By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by Synod.